ndriqimlahu/moonlight-tizen/README.md

 - Once you install the Moonlight app, hover over the app icon and long press the "OK" button on your TV remote.
 Then select `Add to Home`.
 Use the cursor to move the icon where you want it to be in the app launcher row on the home screen.

 3. What is the highest streaming quality and performance in Moonlight?
-- Currently, Moonlight can push up to 4K 60 FPS HDR streaming with surround sound.
-We recommend that you tune the streaming resolution, frame rate, and bandwidth for the best experience on your setup.
+- Moonlight can push up to 4K 120 FPS HDR streaming with surround sound.
+We recommend that you adjust the streaming resolution, frame rate, and bandwidth for the best experience on your setup.

 4. Are keyboard and mouse inputs supported in Moonlight?
 - Yes, Moonlight can support any Bluetooth or USB-wired keyboard and mouse input.